StoneOrbits/VortexEngine/docs/pattern_select_menu.md

 There are two types of patterns available: single LED patterns and multi LED patterns.
 Single LED patterns only affect one LED at a time, while multi LED patterns can create effects that appear to 'travel' across multiple LEDs.

+The Vortex Duo unfortunately does not support multi-led patterns, so the pattern select menu on that device ends after the single led patterns.

+You can read more about single and multi led patterns [here](patterns.html)

 ## Using the Pattern Select Menu

 To use the Pattern Select menu, follow these steps: